Coronis (lover of Apollo): Mythology

-Lover of Apollo
+Apollo

+Unfaithful lover

 One day Apollo saw Coronis and became enamoured of her.
 He lay with her in her home, and consequently she became pregnant.
 One time when Apollo was away performing his godly duties, Coronis fell in love with Ischys, son of Elatus.
 Going against her father's warnings, she slept with him in secret.
 Apollo, however, discovered this affair through his prophetic powers.
 Angered, he sent his twin sister, Artemis, to kill Coronis.
 Accordingly, Artemis killed Coronis and her family with her arrows.
 In one variation, Artemis kills them on her own accord to avenge the insult done to her brother.
 Likewise, Ischys was killed by Zeus.

 In Ovid's poem, it is a raven that informed Apollo of the affair, and he killed Coronis with his own arrow.
-Before her death, Coronis accepted that her punishment was just.
+Before her death, Coronis was resigned to her fate.
 Apollo instantly regretted his impulsive action and tried to heal her, but Coronis was already dead.
 He then placed her body on the pyre and poured myrrh and other sweet fragrances on it as a part of the funerary rites.
-Hyginus also has Coronis' death be at the hands of Apollo.
+Hyginus also has Coronis's death be at the hands of Apollo.

 Not wanting his unborn child to suffer as well, Apollo cut Coronis's belly open when she was laid on her funeral pyre, and rescued the child by pulling it out.
 He named the child Asclepius and reared him for some time, teaching him about medicinal herbs.
 Others say that it was Hermes instead who saved the infant from the flames.
 Later, Apollo entrusted his son to Chiron, the wise centaur, who trained him more in medicine and hunting.

+Other variations

 According to a different version, Coronis gave birth to her son in Apollo's temple in the presence of the Moirai.
-Lachesis acted as the midwife and Apollo himself aided Coronis by easing her pains.
+Lachesis acted as the midwife.
 Apollo named their son Asclepius after his mother's alias, Aegle.

-In yet another version, Coronis who was already impregnated by Apollo, had to accompany her father to the Peloponnesos.
+In yet another version, Coronis who was already impregnated by Apollo, had to accompany her father to the Peloponnesus.
 She had kept her pregnancy hidden from her father.
 In Epidaurus, she bore a son and exposed him on a mountain.
 The child was given milk by one of the goats that pastured about the mountain, and was guarded by the watch-dog of the herd.
 Aresthanas, the owner of goats and the guard dogs, found the child.
 As he came near, he saw lightning that flashed from the child, and thinking of it to be a sign of divine, he left the child alone.
 Asclepius was later taken by Apollo.